> Academics > Course

 Students will learn the principles and processes of first and second language acquisition in conjunction with language development and environment.
 In addition, the interrelatedness of L1 and L2 and the transfer/relation of the four communication skills (reading, writing, speaking, and listening) will be mastered.
 Literacy precepts and the foundations of ESL and program types will be applied in the implementation of an effective multicultural learning environment.
 Winter, Summer (online)

 ESLS 5304 (3-3-0) Methods in Teaching ESL

 Students will explore the primary approaches and methods for teaching ESL as well as social and cultural factors that influence ESL students' learning.
 Students will develop teaching strategies for promoting ESL students' reading, writing, listening, and speaking skills as well as facilitating comprehension and critical thinking in content areas.
 Emphasis will be placed especially on a communicative approach.
 Students will analyze, select, and modify materials to facilitate learning in ESL students with diverse characteristics and needs.
 Students will consider published materials and campus, Internet, and community resources that can enhance instruction.
+This 5000-level course is cross-listed with a 4000-level course and includes specific graduate course requirements which reflect appropriate deeper learning experiences and rigor in the higher-level course.
 Fall, Spring, Online.